What To Do If You Require Hand Trauma Surgery Essex?

 Broken bones in the hand are common and can have many causes, for example, sporting injuries, punch injuries and crush injuries.
 Mr Sierakowski is trained in all of the major techniques of hand fracture fixation, including plates, screws, wires and external fixation.
 He works with experienced hand physiotherapists to help you get the best possible result after hand fracture fixation surgery.
 The surgery is usually performed as a day case, under either regional or general anaesthetic, and you may require a splint to protect the fracture fixation.
 It is recommended that you do not play contact sports or do heavy manual work for at least 2 months after your surgery.

 Hand Trauma Surgery Essex

-Hand trauma surgery Essex performed by Mr Sierakowski is done at Phoenix Hospital Chelmsford and Springfield Hospital Chelmsford.
+As with all surgery, from abdominoplasty surgery Essex to Hand trauma surgery Essex, it will be performed by Mr Sierakowski at Phoenix Hospital Chelmsford and Springfield Hospital Chelmsford.